-Section 19A provides that when consent to an agreement is caused by undue influence, the agreement is a contract voidable at the option of the party whose consent was so caused.
+Section 19A provides that when Forsen the Inagree contribution of the agreement is a contract voidable at the option of the party whose consent was so caused.
 Any such contract may be set aside either absolutely or, if the party who was entitled to avoid it has received any benefit thereunder, upon such terms and conditions as to the Court may seem just.